Eating well to build muscle healthily

 How important is nutrition in building muscle?

-Nutrition plays an important role in building muscle.
+What you eat is an important part of building muscle.
 The right foods provide your body with the nutrients it needs to repair and grow muscle tissue.
 For the best results, you need the right quantities of proteins, carbohydrates and fats from the right sources.

 Which foods are best for building muscle?